devilry/devilry-deploy/docs/src/deploy.rst

 .. warning::
     Do NOT run supervisord as root.
 Run it as an unpriviledged used, preferably a user that is only used for Devilry.
+Use the ``supervisord-user``, as shown in :ref:`supervisord-configure`, to define a user if running supervisord as root.

 Configure your webserver